The Mysterious Affair at Styles: Plot summary

-Inspector Japp, the investigating officer, considers Alfred to be the prime suspect, as he gains the most from his wife's death.
+Inspector Japp, the investigating officer, considers Alfred to be the prime suspect, since he gains the most from his wife's death.
 Poirot notes that Alfred's behaviour is suspicious during the investigation.
 He refuses to provide an alibi and denies purchasing the strychnine in the village, despite evidence to the contrary.
 Although Japp is keen to arrest him, Poirot intervenes by proving he could not have purchased the poison—the signature for the purchase is not in his handwriting.
 Suspicion now falls on John, next to gain from Emily's will and without an alibi for the murder.
 Japp soon arrests him: the signature for the poison is in his handwriting; a phial that contained the poison is found in his room; a false beard and a pair of pince-nez identical to Alfred's are found within the manor.

 Poirot's investigations exonerate John of the crime.
 He establishes that the murder was committed by Alfred Inglethorp, with aid from his cousin Evelyn Howard.
 The pair pretended to be enemies but were romantically involved.
 They added bromide, obtained from her sleeping powder, to Emily's regular evening medicine.
 This caused the low level of strychnine in the medicine to precipitate to the bottom of the bottle, making the final dose lethal.
 The pair then left false evidence that would incriminate Alfred, which they knew would be refuted at his trial.
 Once acquitted, he could not be tried for the crime again if genuine evidence against him was found, under the law of double jeopardy.
 The pair framed John as part of their plan.
 Evelyn forged his handwriting, and the evidence against him was fabricated.

 Poirot explains that he prevented Japp from arresting Alfred because Poirot could see that Alfred wanted to be arrested.
 Emily's distress on the afternoon of the murder was because she had found a letter in Alfred's desk while searching for stamps.
 Emily's document case was forced open by Alfred when he realised she had the letter.
 He then hid the letter elsewhere in the room to avoid being found with it.
 Thanks to a chance remark by Hastings, Poirot finds the letter in Emily's room.
 It details Alfred's intentions for Evelyn.